mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-one-benefits.md

 Let's start by examining the core benefits of converting a `ListView` to a `CollectionView`.

-At a glance, `CollectionView` has three major benefits:
+At a glance, `CollectionView` has some major benefits:

  * Simpler API surface.
  * Feature richness.
  * Increased flexibility.
+ * Better performance

 ## Simpler API Surface